-The table below summarizes changes in goodwill recorded by the Company during the periods ended March 31, 2018 and December 31, 2017, respectively:
+The table below summarizes changes in goodwill recorded by the Company during the periods ended September 30, 2018 and December 31, 2017, respectively:

-March 31, 2018 December 31, 2017
+• December 31, 2017

 Beginning balance, January 1 \$ 69,483 \$ 66,351

 Additions 3,132

 Ending balance \$ 69,483 \$ 69,483

-At March 31, 2018, goodwill totaled \$69.5 million, of which \$33.8 million relates to the marine segment and \$35.7 million relates to the concrete segment.
+At September 30, 2018, goodwill totaled \$69.5 million, of which \$33.8 million relates to the marine segment and \$35.7 million relates to the concrete segment.

-As discussed previously in Note 2, goodwill is reviewed at a reporting unit level for impairment annually as of October 31st or whenever circumstances arise that indicate a possible impairment might exist.
+As discussed previously in Note 2, goodwill is reviewed at a reporting unit level for impairment annually as of October 31 or whenever circumstances arise that indicate a possible impairment might exist.
 Test of impairment requires a two-step process to be performed to analyze whether or not goodwill has been impaired.
-The first step of this test, used to identify potential impairment, compares the estimated fair value of a reporting unit with its carrying amount.
+The first step of this test used to identify potential impairment, compares the estimated fair value of a reporting unit with its carrying amount.
 The second step, if necessary, quantifies the impairment.
-No indicatiors of goodwill impairment were identified during the three months ended March 31, 2018.